Scarabol/rock-raiders-web/README.md

 - Add magnet cursor to map panel to track entities
 - Move camera with click on radar map panel
 - Show camera view area as wireframe on radar map panel
+- Move camera at window borders

 - Replace scene management with event driven approach rendered offscreen
 - Switch to respective canvas instead of just changing the camera
 - Add entity movement controller with arrow keys for fpv/shoulder view

+- Tutorial levels and helper features
 - Implement laser shooting for turrets and mobile lasers

 ### v0.9.0 - Polishing

-- Tutorial levels and helper features
 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
 - Background music and soundtrack (needs files from ISO-File)